neomedia6989/docs-2/docs/troubleshooting/index.md

 ## Improving Streaming Performance: Clearing Cache and Cookies

 When you watch videos on your computer or TV, sometimes little bits and pieces of the videos get stored in your device so they can play faster later on.
-These bits and pieces are called "cache".
+These bits and pieces are called 'cache'.
 Cookies are little pieces of information that websites leave on your device so they can remember your preferences.

 Sometimes, the cache and cookies can build up and make the videos load slowly.
 To make them play faster, you can clear the cache and cookies.
 Here's how you can do it on different devices:

 - **For smart TVs and streaming devices:** Go to the settings on your TV or streaming device and find the option to clear the cache and cookies.
-You may need to look in the "System" or "General" settings.
+You may need to look in the 'System' or 'General' settings.
 Follow the prompts to clear the cache and cookies.
 - **For PCs:** If you're using a web browser like Chrome, Firefox or Edge, you can usually clear the cache and cookies by going to the settings or options menu.
-Look for the "Privacy" or "Security" section, and you should find an option to clear browsing data.
+Look for the 'Privacy' or 'Security' section, and you should find an option to clear browsing data.
 Follow the prompts to clear the cache and cookies
 - **For consoles:** Clearing the cache and cookies may vary depending on the type of console you have.
 Look for the option to clear cache and cookies in the settings or preferences menu, and follow the prompts to clear them.

 ???+ failure "Restarting / Uninstalling Plex"